Head and Neck Cancer

 Cognitive Communication

 Cognitive changes can occur in individuals with HNC following chemotherapy or radiation, particularly for nasopharyngeal cancer due to the treatment field (Gan et al., 2011; Voon et al., 2021; Zer et al., 2018).
-For more information about treating cognitive-communication problems, in the areas of attention, memory, executive function, and language processing, see ASHA’s resource on evaluating and treating communication and cognitive disorders and ASHA’s Practice Portal pages on Traumatic Brain Injury in Adults, Dementia, and Right Hemisphere Damage.
+For more information about treating cognitive-communication problems, in the areas of attention, memory, executive function, and language processing, see ASHA’s resource on evaluating and treating communication and cognitive disorders and ASHA’s Practice Portal pages on Traumatic Brain Injury in Adults, Dementia, and Right Hemisphere Disorder.

 Respiration